desuk/desuk.github.io/content/join.md

 * Supporting projects related to Ellingtonia, such as conferences and public concerts
 * Public meetings and listening sessions

+A free CD will be provided for new and continuing paid members in 2021 (excluding overseas digital members).

 # Join up or Renew your Membership

 Please select from one of the three membership options: